Parker County constable accused of continuously assaulting girlfriend

 The woman had bruises on her nose, arms and legs and abrasions on her back, the affidavit said.

-Hunt told the Weatherford Democrat that he and his attorneys will “have our day in court and prove our innocence and hopefully move past this.”

-Hunt was booked into Wise County Jail on Monday and released the same day after posting $15,000 bond, the Weatherford newspaper reported.
+Hunt was booked into Wise County Jail on Monday and released the same day after posting $15,000 bond.

-Hunt has worked in law enforcement for 27 years, according to the Weatherford Democrat, including the Springtown Police Department, Wise County Sheriff’s Office, Sansom Park Police Department, Lakeside Police Department, Willow Park Police Department and the Parker County Sheriff’s Office.

 Mark David Smith: 817-390-7808, @MarkSmith_FWST